hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 ---
 layout: post
-title: System configuration, Transfer Function, Laplace Transform, and System Order.
+title: System Configuration, Transfer Function, Laplace Transform, and System Order.
 date: 2020-02-20 16:00:16
 description: Understanding what a system is, its configuration, transfer function, Laplace transform, and system order.
 tags: controls